nicbou/nicolasbouliane.com/frontend/content/blog/lessons-from-art.md

     golden
 ---

-My resolution for 2025 was to make more art, and I had a ton of fun keeping it.
-I got into took acrylic painting lessons, got into watercolours, [made stickers](/projects/stickers), and sketched more than ever before.
+My resolution for 2025 was to make more art, and I had fun keeping it.
+I took acrylic painting lessons, got into watercolours, [printed stickers](/projects/stickers), and made hundreds of drawings.
+I went to sketching sessions and organised art hangouts.
+I carry my art kit everywhere I go. *Mission accomplished!*

-Along the way, I have learned a few unexpected life lessons.
+Along the way, I have learned a few lessons that apply to other areas of my life.

 ## Make mistakes

 I became a better artist when I allowed myself to make mistakes.

-Until now, I used the pages of my notebooks parsimoniously.
-I feared disgracing them with drafts and studies.
-If someone were to yank one from my hands and flip through it, they would expose me as a fraud.
-Even when I upgraded to infinite digital paper, I wanted my Procreate gallery to look perfect.
+Until recently, I used the pages of my notebooks parsimoniously.
+I feared disgracing them with subpar work.
+Someone might yank my notebook from my hands, flip through it, and expose me as a fraud!
+This was not a position I reasoned myself into, just behaviour I never questioned.

-I was not aware of [studies](https://en.wikipedia.org/wiki/Study_(art)).
-Behind every great painting is a series of sketches that help the artist figure how to render their subject.
+But then I learned about [studies](https://en.wikipedia.org/wiki/Study_(art)).
+The greatest artists make a series of sketches to figure how to render their subjects.
+It stands to reason that they practised the smallest aspects of their craft, just like athletes.

 ![Study by Michelangelo](/images/illustrations/michelangelo-study.png "Michelangelo made this")

-When I took painting lessons, our teacher had us waste paint making lines and splotches.
-We used different paintbrushes, then our fingers.
-He wanted us to understand how acrylic paint *feels*.
-I have learned more in those two hours than in the last three decades of not wasting paint.
+My first painting lesson was two hours of making lines and splotches, first with different paintbrushes, then with our fingers.
+The goal was not to make art, but to understand how acrylic paint *feels*.
+I learned more by wasting paint for two hours than by rationing it for decades.

-This got me to experiment more.
-I wasted sheet after sheet of printer paper, then upgraded to wasting expensive watercolour paper.
-I made my own studies, tackling bolder topics and trying new techniques.
-I made a lot more bad art, but that was okay, because I learned with each iteration.
-Messing up is part of the process.
+This got me to experiment more. *A lot more.* I embraced failure as an essential part of the creative process.
+It was a subtle but powerful change in my approach.

-It was a subtle but powerful change of perspective for me.
-I lost the fear of trying, and I started learning a lot more, a lot faster.
+When I lost the fear of making bad art, I started tackling bolder subjects and experimenting with new techniques.
+I deliberately failed so that I could learn from each attempt.

-It makes me a lot more conscious of similar anxieties in other aspects of my life.
-I would be a better ice skater if I fell on my ass once in a while.
-I would strike up a lot more conversations with strangers if I accepted a few awkward false starts.
-Where else is my fear of failure making me blind to benefits of trying?
+The fearlessness has spread to other areas of my life.
+I learned to slip up, cock up, blunder and bumble, because I want to be good on ice skates, to meet interesting strangers and to make better art.
+I might fall on my ass, have awkward conversations and waste a lot of paper, but I will risk failure if it guarantees progress.

 > "Sucking at something is the first step towards being sorta good at something."
 > — Jake the dog